Dominic Thiem ends South American tour with 3 losses in 4 matches

 SANTIAGO, Chile – Former No. 3-ranked and 2020 U.S. Open champion Dominic Thiem has continued to struggle on clay courts courts in South America as he works his way back from right wrist and abdominal injuries.

-The 29-year-old Austrian lost to Christian Garin on Tuesday in the first round of the Chile Open, his third consecutive tournament on clay.
+The 29-year-old Austrian lost to Christian Garin in the first round of the Chile Open, his third consecutive tournament on clay.

 Garin won 6-2, 7-6 (2) to advance to the round of 16 and will next play Sebastian Baez.